Valentine Vousden - "whom all old Dubliners will remember"

 Other songs and ballads in Valentine Vousden's repertoire, mostly written and composed by himself, include: Are we fairly represented [Irish peasant song of '65, begins: "In these fine days"]; Contentment of Mind [begins: "Oh!
 Contentment is all that I ask"]; Good bye to ye Kitty; I've been to visit Erin's Isle; The Little Flower [begins: "To me a little Flow'r".]; Sarah Bell; Enough for the Day; and Man Know Thyself.

 The Irish author James Joyce in his final work, Finnegans Wake (1939), weaves Valentine Vousden into his idiosyncratic narrative with the words: "since the Levey who might have been Langley may have really been a redivivus of paganinism or a volunteer Vousden".
-[Or was this a reference to William McNevin who appeared as a priest under his pseudonym Valentine Vousden in the film Irish Destiny (1926), a historical drama / love story set against the backdrop of the War of Independence?]

 In "Castle and court house; being reminiscences of 30 years in Ireland" (published 1911), the historian (also author of The History of Ulster from the Earliest Times to the Present Day) Ramsay Colles in Chapter XIV Public Entertainers, says: